 As a career coach, I work with a many people who are new to the professional workforce.
 They’re either fresh out of college, in their first job, or a few years into their career, and something just isn’t clicking for them.
-We often spend a lot of time discussing professional norms and the unspoken rules of the business world with young professionals who are navigating their first job.
+I often spend a lot of time discussing the norms and unspoken rules of the business world with young professionals who are navigating their first job.
 Inevitably, as we do this, my clients express frustration.

 “Why aren’t we taught these things in school?” they ask.
 “Are we just expected to know this stuff?”

-The sad truth is, yes, you are expected to know how to operate in a professional environment and no, they don’t teach this stuff in school.
+The sad truth is, yes, you are expected to know how to operate in a professional environment at your first job and no, they don’t teach this stuff in school.
 Unless you’re lucky enough to have savvy professional parents—and they were smart enough to pass their hard-earned wisdom along to you—chances are great that you’ll spend the first few years of your career trying to figure out the basics.
-If you want to avoid the common missteps, here are five key lessons to help kick start your career and boost your professional prowess.
+If you want to avoid the common missteps, here are four key lessons to help kick start your career and boost your professional prowess.

 Many organizational cultures support a relaxed, even casual environment.
 People wander in late for meetings all the time, and missed deadlines are commonplace.
 But don’t let this lull you into a a sense of complacency, especially at your first job.
 While it might look like these things are “no big deal,” rest assured, they are always noticed.

-You might not see the consequences from where you stand, but timeliness (or lack of it) plays an enormous role in building and destroying reputations.
+You might not see the consequences from where you stand, but time management (or lack of it) plays an enormous role in building and destroying reputations.
 Your reputation is your biggest asset in the professional world.
 Don’t turn it into a liability!

 Arrive on time for meetings and follow through on your promises as scheduled—even if those around you are not so courteous.
 Your behavior will stand out all the more, and it will demonstrate your respect for others and your unwavering integrity.
 These are the foundational elements for building trust with your colleagues.
 It’s those trusted relationships you’ll leverage to grow your career in the future.

-No one likes to hear negative feedback, but in the workplace, it’s standard operating procedure.
+No one likes to hear negative feedback, but in the workplace, sharing feedback is standard operating procedure.
 Your boss needs to be able to tell you what’s working and what’s not, and you need to be able to hear it, even if it’s a blow to your ego.
 This is particularly true at your first job, where pointers of any kind could be a huge unlock to your success.